 That was almost a mistake.
 Half way down the third straightaway a clear gooey substance floated menacingly in the dancing lights of the lead crew-member.
 A quick reaction stopped them from crashing through it and they all stopped to get a better look at the situation.

 Suits came off standby and the area was flooded with light.
-A hundred clear spheres of gel made the flashlights paint dancing patterns on the walls.
+A hundred clear spheres of gel made the flashlights paint skittering patterns on the walls.
 The goo reacted to the new stimuli as black specks in the stuff all moved around to the sides that were facing the humans.
 Sinister lines grew from the pea sized spots that the black flecks had coalesced into.
 As the web of lines joined a force pulled the various blobs together into a single basketball sized shape.

 In the center the clearness suddenly shifted to an opaque pink that twitched as though it was reacting to a hundred tiny shocks.